cyberknight777/hugo-stuff/content/faq.md

 date: 2021-10-05T20:29:23+08:00
 ---

-If you're reading this, either you've been redirected by myself when you PM'd me or you're just bored and wanted to read this.
-Nonetheless, don't PM me in case if your questions are relevant in any of the below questions.
+If you're reading this, there is a high possibility that you have been redirected by myself when you privately messaged me or you're just bored and wanted to read this.
+Nonetheless, don't privately message me if your questions have been answered in this FAQ.

 Q: Does DragonHeart for OP7 work in SDCARDFS roms ?

-A: At the date of writing this post (05/10/2021), DragonHeart does not support SDCARDFS roms as due to some weird issue, it does not boot on most SDCARDFS roms.
+A: No.

 Q: Does DragonHeart for OP7 boot in OxygenOS ?

-A: At the date of writing this post (05/10/2021), It boots on OxygenOS for OP7 series but not on OxygenOS for OP7T series.
+A: No.

-Q: What is DragonHeart for OP7 focused on ?
+Q: Can I flash DragonHeart on a different ROM ?

-A: It is focused on being balancing the tip between battery and performance.
+A: No, DragonHeart is AOSPA-specific.

-Q: The nethunter kernel does not boot on OOS, what should I do ?
+Q: The nethunter kernel does not boot on OOS or any other stock ROM, what should I do ?

-A: OOS is not supported for any of my nethunter kernels for OP7 as, it is never recommended to use nethunter on any OEM-made ROM.
+A: It is not recommended to use nethunter on any stock ROM.

-Q: Why do I get error xyz when building your kernel ?

-A: If the kernel you're using is of my own bringup, I tend to use only [EvaGCC](https://github.com/mvaisakh/gcc-arm64) with it.
-Optimizations are hardcoded hence the kernel can only be built with EvaGCC.

-Q: Why does your kernel have xyz problems ?
+Q: Why does your kernel have **insert a weird bug** ?

-A: Post a detailed log of the mentioned issue in [here](https://t.me/neternels_chat) if the kernel is branded as neternels or [here](https://t.me/knightschat) if the kernel is branded as dragonheart.
+A: Post a detailed log of the mentioned issue in [here](https://t.me/neternels_chat) if the kernel's name is NetErnels or [here](https://t.me/knightschat) if the kernel's name is DragonHeart.

-Q: Can you add xyz feature in your kernel ?
+Q: Can you add **insert a feature** in your kernel ?

-A: Yesn't.
-It pretty much depends on what the feature is.
-If its to help you do some shitty-ass stuff like spectrum, 69fps pubg, then the answer is **NO**.
+A: It pretty much depends on what the feature is.
+DM me on Telegram with your feature request.

 For nethunter related questions, do join the nethunter support group at [here](https://t.me/kalinethunterofficialsupport).